dinahhandel/ndsr-2016-bagit/more-bag-activities.md

 ![bag metadata update](https://github.com/kgrons/ndsr-2016-bagit/blob/master/updatemetadata_example.png "Bag Metadata Update")

 5. Open _bagmetadata_update.py_.
 Change the values between the '  ' characters in lines 9 and 10.
 You can use any text editor (NOT MICROSOFT WORD).
 Save the file with the new values.
 Run the command from Step 3 again, and check the updated _bag-info.txt_.

+## MESS WITH YOUR BAGS
+1. Create a bag with copied files from your own materials. **REMEMBER, YOU WILL BAG-IN-PLACE WITH THE PYTHON BAGIT BUILD.
+Use copies of your data!**

+2. In the bag's data payload, modify text or image files.
+Delete a few payload files.
+Modify information in the generated BagIt text files (eg. _BagIt.txt_).

+3. Validate the bag.
+What kind of error messages do you get?
+What do they mean?